Ou Medicine

 All of the above

-5. How long does the shingles outbreak last?
+5. How long does the shingles rash last?

 You didn't answer this question.